This post was last updated on March 13, 2023 by srinivas krishnaswamy

 Tossing and turning at night?
 Worried about piled up work for the next day?
 Left wanting for better sleep?
-A regular foot massage with an ayurvedic oil (pada abhyanga) can be surprisingly effective!
+A regular Ayurvedic foot massage ( also called pada abhyanga) with an suitable Abhyanga oil can be surprisingly effective!

 Why am I unable to sleep?

 An inability to fall asleep or sleep extremely lightly is linked to unbalanced Vata Dosha.

 Vata dosha is flexible, subtle, quick, energetic, restless and when unbalanced we feel anxious, nervous, and unable to switch off or shut down.
 To calm Vata Dosha, Ayurveda suggests using well-formulated Ayurvedic “Tailas” or Ayurvedic Herbal Oils to soothe the body and mind and calm down Vata Dosha.

 This process of applying an ayurvedic oil to balance Vata Dosha through the body is called “Abhyanga”.
 A special kind of Abhyanga is a Pada Abhyanga.
 Pada Abhyanga is a special foot massage in Ayurveda, which is done by applying oil to the soles of the feet, around the ankles and the Achilles tendon.
 A pada abhyanga can be done as a part of an overall body Abhyanga or can be done especially at night.
 When done as a standalone practice at night, an ayurvedic foot massage improves sleep quality, relaxes the body, relieves fatigue and stiffness in the legs, and promotes high-quality sleep.

 Pitta Dosha also plays a role in certain kinds of disturbed sleep.
 If you fall asleep easily, but find that you wake up a few hours after you sleep and are unable to go back to sleep, you may be experiencing derangement in Pitta dosha.